willnewton10/willnewton10.github.io/_posts/2015-03-24-Another_Technical_Challenge.markdown

 By running out of time, I also missed my chance to tackle the bonus-problem.
 The enciphering process ignored space characters.
 So the bonus challenge was: given some text that was enciphered and then deciphered, make a program that tries to guess where the spaces were.
 A text file with words is provided.
 It also gave the hint to go for larger words first.

 I have thought of solutions for this, but I have not yet thought of a _good_ solution, due to its combinatorial nature.

+I actually Googled around a bit beforehand to see if I could find out what they were going to give me as a programming challenge.
+One thing I found said that they would give you 1 hour challenges with scenarios you could choose from and one example of a scenario was to make something like a game.
+So I wrote 2 tic-tac-toe command line games on Sunday.
+I wrote a _minimax_ function for the second one so that you could have A.I. players.
+A minimax function generates a tree of all possible game states to choose a move.
+It chooses the move for a player by choosing whatever maximizes the players's score, while also having the simulated enemy try to minimize the player's score.
+That went alright at home, without a time-limit or stress.
+But I am 99% sure that I would not have had time to write that in 1 hour under stress.

 [github]:     https://github.com/willnewton10/interview-1